Shirataki noodles are noodles that are high in fiber and low in calories. They may provide health benefits, including

 These noodles are high in glucomannan, a type of fiber that has impressive health benefits.
 In fact, glucomannan has been shown to cause weight loss in numerous studies.

-This article explains everything you need to know about shirataki noodles and their benefits.
+This article explains everything you need to know about shirataki noodles, including their benefits and cooking instructions.

 Shirataki noodles are long, white noodles.
 They are often called miracle noodles or konjac noodles.

 Konjac grows in Japan, China, and Southeast Asia.
 It contains very few digestible carbs — but most of its carbs come from glucomannan fiber (

-"Shirataki" is Japanese for "white waterfall," which describes the noodles' translucent appearance.
-This is what they look like: The noodles are made by combining glucomannan flour with water and a small amount of lime water, which helps the noodles hold their shape.
+“Shirataki” is Japanese for “white waterfall,” which describes the noodles’ translucent appearance.
+They’re made by mixing glucomannan flour with regular water and a little lime water, which helps the noodles hold their shape.

-The mixture is boiled and then shaped into the forms of noodles or rice.
+The mixture is boiled and then shaped into noodles or rice-like pieces.

 Summary Shirataki noodles are a low-calorie food made from glucomannan, a type of fiber found in the Asian konjac plant.

 In fact, glucomannan can absorb up to 50 times its weight in water, as reflected in shirataki noodles’ extremely high water content (

 In addition, viscous fiber functions as a prebiotic.
 It nourishes the bacteria living in your colon, also known as the gut flora or microbiota.

-Since a typical serving of shirataki noodles contains about 1–3 grams of glucomannan, it's essentially a calorie-free, carb-free food.
+Since a typical 4-ounce (113-gram) serving of shirataki noodles contains about 1–3 grams of glucomannan, it's essentially a calorie-free, carb-free food.